Is Turbulence Dangerous? What Every Passenger Should Know

 If you're reading this, you've probably experienced that stomach-dropping moment when your plane suddenly shakes.
 The good news?
 Turbulence is almost never dangerous.

-The Statistics Tell the Story - **Zero** commercial aircraft have been brought down by turbulence - Only **~40 injuries** per year from turbulence on US flights (mostly unbelted passengers)
+- Only ~40 injuries per year from turbulence on US flights (mostly unbelted passengers)

 - You're more likely to be injured driving to the airport